texturedesign/texturize/README.rst

         --variations=V          Number of images to generate at same time. [default: 1] --seed=SEED             Configure the random number generation.
         --mode=MODE             Either "patch" or "gram" to manually specify critics.
-        --octaves=O             Number of octaves to process. [default: 5] --threshold=T           Quality for optimization, lower is better.
-Defaults to 1e-3 for "patch" and 1e-7 for "gram".
+        --octaves=O             Number of octaves to process.
+Defaults to 5 for 512x512, or 4 for 256x256 equivalent pixel count.
-        --iterations=I          Maximum number of iterations each octave. [default: 99] --device=DEVICE         Hardware to use, either "cpu" or "cuda".
+        --quality=Q             Quality for optimization, higher is better. [default: 5] --device=DEVICE         Hardware to use, either "cpu" or "cuda".
         --precision=PRECISION   Floating-point format to use, "float16" or "float32".
         --quiet                 Suppress any messages going to stdout.